data-integrations/hubspot/docs/Hubspot-batchSink.md

 Description
 -----------
-The plugin will allow users to put data to HubSpot CRM.
+The plugin allows users to put data to HubSpot CRM.

 Properties
 ----------